jonnylangefeld/kubectl-mc/readme.md

 ## Using `kubectl mc` in automation with jq and yq

-The `kubectl mc` command supports native json any yaml output.
-This allows for effective usage for automations and inventory run scenarios in multicluster setups using `jq`and `yq`.
+The `kubectl mc` command supports native json and yaml output.
+This allows for effective usage for automations and inventory run scenarios in multicluster setups using `jq` and `yq`.

 Note: the `-o output` must be specified for the `kubectl mc` command and not the kubectl argument, as it produces different output.
 When specified as a kubectl argument, the output is not machine parsable as it does not present a valid json / yaml object.